ministryofjustice/ecr-images-cleaner-action/README.md

 Also, if instead of your production namespace, you prefer to use staging, or any other, the secrets must correspond to that namespace.

-## ReplicaSet and kubernetes cluster

-The `KUBE_*` secrets are needed because this action will retrieve your deployment replica set, in order to protect (i.e. do not delete) any image part of the replica set history, including those images currently deployed and active.

-So for example if you have a deployment with `revisionHistoryLimit: 5` in their spec, this action will protect up to 6 image tags (the one in the currently active deployment plus the previous 5).
-These images will not be deleted from the ECR even if they are older than the `days-to-keep-old-images`.

 ## Inputs